AnonCatalyst/Ominis-OSINT/README.md

-># Ominis OSINT: Secure Web-history Search 🌐🕵️‍♂️©
+># Ominis OSINT: Secure Web-Search 🌐🕵️‍♂️©

 **Information Obtained**
     Discover online mentions of a query or username.